-Filebeat runs processors in order for each event.
-Elastic's current processor model still supports a top-level processors list that affects every event, a per-input processors list that affects only one input, and module-specific processors under the module's input section when a module needs different handling from the rest of the agent.
+Filebeat runs processors in the order they appear.
+A top-level processors list affects every event, a per-input processors list affects only that input, and module-specific processors belong under the module's input section when one module needs different handling from the rest of the agent.

 Steps to configure Filebeat processors: